AutoMecUA/AutoMec-AD/README.md

 ManualDriving: Only contains the files for manual driving to be possible, latest version of the Arduino, twist converter.

-CommonFiles: Files that do not fit anywhere, initialization files, etc.
+CommonFiles: Files that do not fit elsewhere, initialization files, etc.

 ## robot_bringup

-Code to launch the gazebo and the robot
+Code to launch the gazebo and the robot in the simulation

 ## robot_core
+ ​
 Vision code ready to be implemented in gazebo

-Automatic driving
+Automatic driving using a ML Aproach

 ## robot_description

-All files regarding robot description
+All files regarding robot description and stats

 # ML driving